The Absolute Best Things to Do in Gaucin, Andalusia

 Explore the streets

-A small plaza in a white village with a water fountain.
+Plaza in white village with water fountain.

 Take in the views

-View of a white village on the top of a hill.
+View of white village on a hill.